 The Smoke-free Environments Act 1990 restricted indoor smoking.
 Employers had to provide smoke-free and designated smoking areas.
 Smoking was banned on passenger aircraft and restricted to certain areas on ships and trains, and in passenger lounges and restaurants.
 Smoking in bars was still permitted.

 Vaccination to create immunity against infectious diseases has been a key public health initiative since the mid-19th century.
-Children were the main focus.
+Children have been the main focus.

-Though child vaccination was compulsory between 1863 and 1920 (with a brief period of non-compulsion in 1872) almost all parents ignored this law – in 1916 fewer than 1% of babies were vaccinated against smallpox.
+Though child vaccination against smallpox was compulsory between 1863 and 1920 (with a brief period of non-compulsion in 1872) almost all parents ignored this law – in 1916 fewer than 1% of babies were vaccinated.

 Edgar Wilkins, the first director of school hygiene at the Department of Public Health, was firmly opposed to immunisation.
 His appointment was an odd choice, given that the School Medical Service was responsible for promoting immunisation.
 Child immunisation rates increased after Wilkins resigned in 1923.
 The second minister of public health, George Fowlds, was also a critic of immunisation.